 The Southeast Ohio Public Energy Council (SOPEC) is accepting applications for the position of Executive Director.
 SOPEC is a public service organization headquartered in Athens, Ohio, that was established in 2014 to provide Southeast Ohio governments with shared administrative, financial, and legal services required for public energy programs.
 Within SOPEC, the Executive Director serves as senior staff to the Board of Directors and is responsible for planning, organizing, and implementing all programs and projects under their directives.
 Candidates for Executive Director should hold strong managerial and financial skills, and should also be familiar with the energy and utility industries, principles and practices of government administration and auditing, or local elections and issue campaigns.
 Compensation for the Executive Director includes an annual salary between $60,000 - $70,000, as well as healthcare and retirement benefits.

-The deadline for applications is March 31, 2019.
+The deadline for applications is April 8, 2019.
 Applications are submitted online through Indeed.com, and can be found by visiting the Employment page under About SOPEC at www.sopec-oh.gov.
-Qualified candidates will be contacted for phone interviews during the first week of April, and finalists will be contacted the following week for in-person interviews.
+Qualified candidates will be contacted for phone interviews during the second week of April, and finalists will be contacted the following week for in-person interviews.
 For questions or more information about submitting applications, contact the staff of the Southeast Ohio Public Energy Council (SOPEC) at 740-597-7955.

 Senior level manager reporting to the Board of Directors of the Southeast Ohio Public Energy Council (SOPEC).
 Responsible for the overall planning, organizing, and implementation of all SOPEC programs and projects; ensuring compliance with federal and state statutory and regulatory requirements; measuring program performance and recommending new program designs to the SOPEC General Assembly for consideration; coordinating budget development, accounting procedures, and financial reporting requirements; evaluating and negotiation energy supply contracts with certified retail energy suppliers; planning and implementing public information campaigns related to energy aggregation and other public programs; planning and implementing marketing campaigns to promote programming; conducting stakeholder outreach among member and non-member communities across the Southeast Ohio region.